 The ANCA requests that USAID address serious gaps in the delivery of need-based humanitarian aid within Syria, that have left Armenians and other at-risk minority populations largely outside the stream of international assistance.

-Armenians and other vulnerable civilian populations have been caught between warring sides in Syria, Iraq, and elsewhere in the Middle East, and face grave challenges as they seek to rebuild their communities.
+Armenians and other vulnerable civilian populations were caught between warring sides in Syria, Iraq, and elsewhere in the Middle East, and face grave challenges as they seek to rebuild their communities.

 These conflicts have created humanitarian crises for Armenian communities across the region.

 Within Syria, much of the historic Armenian community has been destroyed, with residential neighborhoods being bombed, churches desecrated, and individuals killed or kidnapped.
-Those that remain are working to save their community and serve the basic humanitarian needs of the most needy among them.
+Those that remain are working to rebuild their communities and serve the basic humanitarian needs of the most needy among them.

-The ANCA calls on the U.S government and the entire international community to leverage their political influence to demand a stop to attacks on civilians and the restriction of military operations to non-residential areas.
+The ANCA calls on the U.S government and the entire international community to leverage their political influence to prevent renewed attacks on civilians and to restrict any continuing military operations to non-residential areas.